 Qualifications: Students must pass the TSIA (college entrance placement test) or make a 4000 (Meets) on STAAR EOC in English II or III to waive TSIA Reading and Writing, or a 4000 (Meets) score on Algebra II EOC to waive math TSIA.
 Students can apply in the spring of sophomore year or later to qualify for the district's scholarship program making the courses $50 per class.
 Follow all of the steps listed here.

 CTE Technical Dual Credit The CTE technical dual Credit program allows students at the beginning of their junior year to enroll in classes at San Jac that will provide credit for a certificate at San Jac and high school credits at GPHS.
 These programs are free to students of GPHS.
 By the time the student graduates from high school, he/she will be able to sit for the state test in which ever program they are a part of to get the certificate.
 (Student must be 18 years old to take the test; once student has passed the program and the test they will be certified.)

-CTE Programs offered: Auto Collision Repair Air Conditioning/Heating Medical Assisting Welding EMT (seniors only)
+CTE Programs offered: Auto Collision Repair Air Conditioning/Heating Medical Assisting Diesel Tech EMT (seniors only)

 Qualifications: Student must take the TSIA (college entrance placement test) Be a rising junior Turn in all required documentation Maintain a "C" or higher in courses